Gina Cigna: Biography

-She made her debut as Geneviève Sens in 1927 at the Teatro alla Scala, in Milan, as Freia in Das Rheingold, and sang minor roles in Boris Godunov and Ariane et Barbe-Bleue under Arturo Toscanini, without much success.
+She made her debut as Ginette Sens in 1927 at the Teatro alla Scala, in Milan, as Freia in Das Rheingold, and sang minor roles in Boris Godunov and Ariane et Barbe-Bleue under Arturo Toscanini, without much success.

-Two years later, still at La Scala, but this time under the name Gina Cigna, she sang the role of Donna Elvira in Don Giovanni, and this time it was a triumph.
+Two years later, still at La Scala, but this time under the name Gina Cigna, she performed the role of Donna Elvira in Mozart's Don Giovanni, and this time it was a triumph.
 A few weeks later she appeared as Elisabeth in Tannhäuser.

 She was to sing regularly at La Scala until 1945, quickly establishing herself as one of the leading Italian dramatic soprano alongside Maria Caniglia in operas such as Il Trovatore, Un ballo in maschera, La forza del destino, Aida, Andrea Chénier, and Tosca.

 She recorded Norma in 1937 and Turandot, opposite Francesco Merli, with Magda Olivero as Liù, in 1938, both for Cetra Records.
 She sang at the Paris Opéra, the Royal Opera House in London, the Lyric Opera of Chicago, the San Francisco Opera, and the New York Metropolitan Opera, where she made her debut on 6 February 1937 as Aida.

 Cigna's career came to a halt in 1948 when she was involved in a serious car accident and suffered a heart attack.
 Forced to retire from singing, she turned to teaching.
 In 1996 at the age of 96 she appeared in Jan Schmidt-Garre's film Opera Fanatic.

-Death

-Cigna died in Milan, Italy, on 26 June 2001, aged 101.
+Cigna died in Milan on 26 June 2001, aged 101.